Three Divisions of Care...One Commitment to Excellence.

 The entire Medical Center, including its Long Term Care Division, is fully accredited by the Joint Commission.
 Less than 6% of Long Term Care facilities nationwide pursue and receive Joint Commission accreditation.

-As a complement to its long term care and behavioral health/substance abuse expertise, Bergen Regional also offers acute medical services including: 24/7 emergency department; surgical suites; physical rehabilitation; pharmacy; laboratory; radiologic services and more than 20 ambulatory specialties available through the BRMC Clinic.
+As a complement to its long term care and behavioral health/substance abuse expertise, Bergen Regional also offers acute medical services including: 24/7 emergency department; surgical suites; physical rehabilitation; pharmacy; laboratory; radiologic services (including digital mammography) and more than 20 ambulatory specialties available through the BRMC Clinic.
+You can have all of your outpatient healthcare needs fulfilled in one convenient location.

 Whatever your medical or mental health needs, Bergen Regional Medical Center is committed to providing you or your loved one with compassionate and quality care.